OISF/suricata/doc/userguide/capture-hardware/myricom.rst

   make
   sudo make install

 Next, configure the amount of ringbuffers.
-I’m going to work with 8 here, as my quad core + hyper threading has 8 logical CPU’s. *See below* for additional information about the buffer-size parameter.
+I'm going to work with 8 here, as my quad core + hyper threading has 8 logical CPUs. *See below* for additional information about the buffer-size parameter.

 ::